KohlGoldsmith/KG_GLP-1_Interactions_Predictor/README.md

 ### Video Explanation and Slides
 Linked here are supplmental components for my course SAT 5141.
-- Video guide and description of my justifications and breakdown of the code: XXX
+- Video guide and description of my justifications and breakdown of the code:(https://huskycast.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=a520f703-30a9-41b8-bc17-b3a90173469e)
-- Link to Google Drive slideshow paired with the video: XXX
+- Link to Google Drive slideshow paired with the video: https://docs.google.com/presentation/d/10FM04NeMmONqG19YPC1-_vg9YWEH-ABAQM5i9SyaZOk/edit?usp=sharing

 ### Research and Justifications